 Elesclomol kills cancer cells in which the mitochondrial ETC is the dominant source of energy production.
-This occurs under normal oxygen (normoxic) conditions.
-When cells are under low oxygen (hypoxic) conditions, energy production shifts to glycolysis, producing energy from the conversion of glucose into other byproducts.
+This process requires oxygen and occurs under normal oxygen (normoxic) conditions.
+When cells are under low oxygen (hypoxic) conditions, energy production shifts to glycolysis in the cytoplasm, and the mitochondrial ETC is less active.
 Under these conditions, elesclomol loses anti-cancer activity.

-Glycolysis under hypoxic conditions is reflected in an increase in the levels of the enzyme lactate deyhdrogenase (LDH).
+Glycolysis under hypoxic conditions is reflected in an increase in the levels of the enzyme lactate dehydrogenase (LDH).
 This suggests that LDH may be a predictive biomarker for elesclomol activity.
 Evidence that elesclomol anti-cancer activity correlates with oxygen conditions and level of LDH includes: